jguerrero35/jesseReadMeUpdate/README.md

 ## <b>Troubleshooting</b>

-### ❓ <b>Why is Reactime telling me that no React application is found?</b>
+### ❓ <b>Why is Reactime telling me that no React application/no Target is found?</b>

 Reactime initially runs using the dev tools global hook from the Chrome API.
 It takes time for Chrome to load this.
-Try refreshing your application a couple of times until you see Reactime running.
+The current work around is to navigate to your Chrome Extensions and refresh Reactime.
+Then, navigate back to your application, refresh the page and then within the Reactime Dev Tool, right click and hit "Reload Frame".

 ### ❓ <b>Why do I need to have React Dev Tools enabled?</b>

-Reactime works in tandem with the React Developer Tools to access a React application's Fiber tree; under the hood, Reactime traverses the Fiber tree through the React Developer Tool's global hook, pulling all relevant information needed to display to the developer
+Reactime works in tandem with the React Developer Tools to access a React application's Fiber tree; under the hood, Reactime traverses the Fiber tree through the React Developer Tool's global hook, pulling all relevant information needed to display to the developer.

 ### ❓ <b>There is a black screen instead of the Reactime extension</b>